-Molly and Tom Martens begin appeal against Jason Corbett murder convictions
+Molly and Tom Martens appeal hears evidence excluded from trial supported self-defence claim

 Early on the morning of 2 August 2015, Martens said he heard a noise, grabbed the baseball bat and went upstairs to investigate.
 When he got to the master bedroom, he said he saw Jason Corbett choking Molly.
 That led to a life-and-death struggle in which Molly Corbett and Martens fought to save their lives and Jason died as a result.

-David Freedman, one of Martens’ attorneys, argued that the trial judge, David Lee, excluded evidence that would have corroborated the self-defence claim.
-That included a statement Tom Martens gave in which he said that Michael Fitzpatrick, the father of Jason’s first wife, told him he believed Jason was responsible for her death.
+David Freedman, one of Martens’ lawyers, argued today that the trial judge, David Lee, excluded evidence that would have corroborated the self-defence claim.
+That included a statement Martens gave in which he said that Michael Fitzpatrick, the father of Jason’s first wife, told Martens he believed Jason was responsible for her death.

 Michael Fitzpatrick, who has since died, signed an affidavit saying he never said this, and according to an autopsy, Margaret Fitzpatrick Corbett died in November 2006 from a cardiac arrest stemming from an asthma attack.